clarsbyte/multimodal-vae-robotics-manipulation/README.md

 ### How the vision assist works

+As reported in the paper, MVAE isn't ideal for multi-object manipulation.
 The VAE gets the task structure right but its object localization blurs to ~5-10 cm, which fails 2 cm grasps.
+Hence, I've built a vision-based workaround.
 The assist fixes only that:

 1. **Detection**: threshold the camera image per color, take the largest connected blob, compute its pixel centroid.
 2. **Homography calibration**: over 20 random resets, pair detected pixel centroids with ground-truth object positions and fit a projective pixel -> table-xy map (one for the cube-top plane, one for the pad plane, since they sit at different heights).
 Mean error: ~0.2-0.6 cm.